About the Major

 - An increasing number of Ecology and Biodiversity graduates have entered the education sector as school teachers in recent years, as the new secondary school curriculum contains added components pertaining to ecology and environmental sciences in several required and elective courses.

-2012 BSc graduate (major in Ecology & Biodiversity)
+Current BSc student (major in Ecology & Biodiversity)

 "Studying Ecology & Biodiversity at HKU was one of the greatest decisions I have ever made.
 I got to learn about ecological theories and some of the most updated research in interactive lectures and apply the acquired knowledge in the field and the lab.
 I also had a lot of chances for overseas experiential learning, through overseas courses in the major curriculum and different exchange opportunities.
 I even got to explore previously unknown knowledge by getting involved in research projects.
 Ecology students have always been welcomed as student helpers in the labs at the Kadoorie Biological Sciences Building and in other related NGOs.
 There are also various research opportunities provided by the Faculty such as Summer Research Fellowship.
 I am glad to have met professors and peers who share the same passion for nature as me.
 They have been very supportive throughout my studies and I have enjoyed every moment exploring natural wonders with them ”